Spectral radius and Hamiltonian properties of graphs, II: Introduction

-By introducing the minimum degree of a graph as a new parameter, Li and Ning \cite{LN2016} extended Fiedler and Nikiforov's results \cite{FN2010} in some sense and obtained a spectral analogue of a classical theorem of Erd\H{o}s \cite{E1962}.
-The following theorem is one of the central results in \cite{LN2016}.
+By introducing the minimum degree of a graph as a new parameter, Li and Ning \cite{LN16} extended Theorem \ref{ThFN} in some sense and obtained spectral analogs of a classical theorem of Erd\H{o}s \cite{E62}.
+The following theorem is one of the central results in \cite{LN16}: Let $k\geq 1$ and $G$ be a graph of order $n\geq\max\{6k+5,(k^2+6k+4)/2\}$.
+If $\delta(G)\geq k$ and $\lambda(G)\geq \lambda(N_n^k)$, then $G$ is Hamiltonian unless $G=N_n^k$.